 or call +61 3 9321 1700

-This one-day workshop is suitable for design engineers, project managers, design managers, procurement or contracts personnel, engineering consultants, architects and risk managers.
+This one-day workshop is suitable for design engineers, project managers, design managers, procurement or contracts personnel, engineering consultants, architects and safety and risk managers.

 This workshop is also suitable for contractors involved in the construction industry as well as those who procure, own operate and maintain infrastructure, so that they know what to expect from designers, manufactures, constructors and suppliers.

-Mike Hurd has a 25-year career in high-integrity systems such as nuclear plants, submarines, rail signalling and control, and electricity transmission and distribution networks.
+Mike Hurd has 25 years' experience working with high-integrity systems such as nuclear plants, submarines, rail signalling and control, and electricity transmission and distribution networks.

 Mike has developed safety in design processes, templates and training to augment the systems and processes already in use by engineering organisations.
 He has extensive experience of safety in design applications, its meaning, practical implications, the tools that give rise to safe outcomes and the issues that have ‘grown around’ the model WHS Legislation.

-In 2013 Mike instigated Engineers Australia's SA Division’s Engineered Safety committee, a group of safety professionals with the common goal to promote safety in the engineering life cycle.
+In 2013 Mike instigated an Engineered Safety committee in Engineers Australia's South Australia Division, bringing together a group of safety professionals with the common goal to promote safety in the engineering life cycle.

 Upon completion of this course you will understand how to: